ntkjer/Diff-CLI-tool/README.md

 ```
 Downloading for s3 is assumed to be a **very** expensive opereation.
 To mediate this, we check if the data is available locally in /tmp/ehub_data before initiating a download.
-We also use Python's built-in LRU cache for a performance boost in the case that we need to initiate a download.
+We also use Python's built-in LRU cache for a performance boost.

 ### Help
 Helpful details are also available by using the `--help` option.